 Environmental Section Category Mitigation measures Responsibility and timing Waste and resources Construction Resource management hierarchy principles are to be followed; namely, the avoidance, reduction, reuse and recycling of resources.
 If stockpile or laydown sites are required in locations that have not been considered as occurring within the impact footprint as part of this REF, additional approval/assessment may need to be sought prior to any clearing taking place.
 Requirements under the Landcom (2004) stockpile management procedure must be observed, including correct placement of earth banks (with sedimentation ponds) to divert water around stockpiles if placed on a slope, and/or filter fences erected below stockpiles to capture any sediment moving offsite.
 Bulk project waste (e.g. clean virgin excavated natural material or clean fill) sent to a site not owned by Council (excluding DPE licensed landfills) for land disposal is to have prior formal written approval from the landowner.
 Waste is not to be burnt on site and all general waste will be contained and disposed of at suitable waste facilities.
-Where possible, materials with recycled content will be sourced, and minimum quantities ordered to reduce wastage.
 If contamination is encountered during construction, a site assessment must be undertaken in accordance with the Protection of the Environment Operations Act 1997 (POEO Act).
 Toilets will be provided for construction workers for the duration of the works to prevent human wastes entering the waterway.
-Waste management for construction projects should be undertaken in accordance with the NSW Waste Avoidance and Resource Recovery Act 2001.
-The objectives of the Act are: To encourage the most efficient use of resources and to reduce environmental harm in accordance with the principles of Ecologically Sustainable Development (ESD), To ensure that resource management options are considered against a hierarchy of the following order: Avoidance of unnecessary resource consumption, Resource recovery (including re Council and nominated contractor Pre-construction Construction
+Waste Avoidance and Resource Recovery Act 2001.
+The objectives of the Act are: To encourage the most efficient use of resources and to reduce environmental harm in accordance with the principles of Ecologically Sustainable Development (ESD), To ensure that resource management options are considered against a hierarchy of the following order: Avoidance of unnecessary resource consumption, Resource recovery (including reuse, reprocessing, recycling and energy recovery), Disposal.
+To provide for the continual reduction in waste generation, Council and nominated contractor Pre-construction Construction